 Again, please remember PoP is an interface to Google Scholar.
 I have absolutely no interest in blocking your use of Publish or Perish.
 However, Google Scholar insists on asking you to verify you are a human, not a robot, if you do regular searches.
-Believe me, I like this even less than you do as I get your angry emails.
+Believe me, I am even more annoyed than you are as I need to explain this to everyone seeking support.
 For more information see: Google Scholar: Captchas.

 Please note: Google Scholar Profile searches are not subject to the same captcha requests; The other four data sources in PoP do not display these limitations either.

 - Provided you use exactly the same search syntax in both, your h-index in PoP and GS will identical (see Accuracy: PoP vs GS).